Glossary of Japanese Calligraphy Terms

 Today gyousho is used almost exclusively in Japanese Calligraphy.
 Originally, it was used by everyone as a faster way to write and today one still sees older Japanese using semi-cursive scripts in everyday writing as a convenient form of shorthand.

-Hentaigana 変体仮名 is a group of phonetic syllabary based on kanji that predates hiragana.
-Hiragana was not standardized until the 1900s and what predates modern hiragana is a mixture of kanji used to represent the various sounds.
+Hentaigana 変体仮名 is a group of phonetic syllabary based on kanji and an early form of hiragana.
+Hiragana was not standardized until the 1900s and what predates modern hiragana is a mixture of kanji and hiragana used to phonetically render some words and grammatical elements.

 The Kokinshu (c.
 920) was the first major anthology of Japanese poetry in Japanese in contrast to the previous Manyoshu which celebrated the Japanese fascination with the Chinese language and Chinese poetry.
 All of the poems in the Kokinshu are written in hentaigana.
 Below is an example of one of my favorite poems by Lady Ise: